"Hunger Games" success "mind-blowing" for Hutcherson

 The movie sees rebellious teen heroine Katniss Everdeen (Jennifer Lawrence) fight in a televised battle-to-the-death that has been ordered by a totalitarian government.
 In the process, she becomes a beacon of hope for freedom.
 Hutcherson portrays Peeta, Katniss' fighting partner and love interest.

-The DVD is set for release just after midnight on Friday, packed with bonus features and interviews, and the film sequel, "Catching Fire," is due in theatres in November 2013.
+The DVD is set for release just after midnight on Friday, packed with bonus features and interviews, and the film sequel, "Catching Fire," is due in theaters in November 2013.

 Hutcherson spoke to Reuters about the cultural impact of the franchise and creating on-screen chemistry with Lawrence.